jeffy893/cortext.io/2024-02-26_System_One.md

 ### TO BE

-- Generate risk portfolios across the hashtags and wikis of the RIsk Runners companies
+- Generate risk portfolios across the hashtags and wikis of the Risk Runners companies

 ## SuiteCRM